 Her touches of grace and elegance extend beyond the gardens to the interiors in buildings across campus, including the Wilson School of Commence, the Qubein School of Communications and the Martha Luck Comer Learning Commons.

 Most recently, she has worked tirelessly in designing and contributing to the new 285,000 sq. ft. arena and conference center opening fall of 2021 on the beautiful campus of High Point University.

-Mrs. Qubein has also been committed to Breast Cancer research and to the Family Service of the Piedmont, the Arts Council and Westchester Country Day School.
+Mrs. Qubein has been involved in leadership positions at the Family Service of the Piedmont, the Arts Council and Westchester Country Day School.
 She has been instrumental in supporting the Qubein Scholarship fund that has assisted hundreds of students with attending college and also is a contributor to the Qubein Foundation Fund at the High Point Community Foundation.
 She has also served in leadership for years with the North Carolina School of the Arts and the High Point Arts Council.